SparrowClover33/SparrowClover33/README.md

 Stuff I'm into so far:

 - TADC (Almost any Glitch show ngl)
-- Uma Musume (a bit, I got a little rusty in game lately sorry TwT)
+- Uma Musume (a bit, I got a little rusty in game lately sorry)
 - Madoka Magica
 - Animal Crossing (mostly New Leaf because I only own 3DS)
 - Smiling Friends